Reviews You Can Rely On

 Our Analysis and Test Results

-We had our share of frustrations with the MK4, and don't get us started on the lofty price tag, but quirks and budget aside, at the end of our testing, we feel that it is ultimately worth the effort for anyone willing to put in the effort.
+We had our share of frustrations with the MK4; it is not an unbox-and-go kind of printer.
+And don't get us started on the lofty price tag, but quirks and budget aside, we feel that it is ultimately worth the effort for those who have the time and the will.

 The MK4 is a very capable little machine, seen here building our tugboat friend.